 From the procedural style, we moved to a more object-oriented paradigm and explored different MVC/MVVM frameworks.
 Unit testing frontend code became a thing.
 After noticing problems with enormous controllers, we wanted to create smaller independent components.
 We also discovered that immutability is a good idea and adopted simple event-based abstractions like Redux.
 We also started considering micro frontends to make building one app by independent teams easier.

 It's important to remember that you can't just directly apply many architectural patterns to UI applications (frontend or mobile).
-The architecture is different just by the fact the nature of the UI application is different from the server application.
+The architecture is different because the nature of the UI application is different from the server application.
 It still doesn't take away from the general idea.
 My only request is that you approach it with an open mind.

 We're going to reason about this architecture on three different levels: top, middle, and low.
-Each level is based on a different architectural pattern as it aims at solving a different issue.
-Those levels loosely correspond to the depth of the files in the directories tree.
+Each level is inspired by a different architectural pattern as it aims at solving a different issue.
+Those architecture levels loosely correspond to the depth of the files in the directories tree.

 Let's start with the first, top level.